Sun shines on a stormy day

 The man carrying the burden of expectation for a billion people had delivered, beating South Korea’s reigning champion Park Tae-hwan into second place with Peter Vanderkaay taking bronze for the United States.

-The 20-year-old let out a roar, head back, fists pumping in the air before splashing in delight.
+The 20-year-old let out a roar, head back, fists pumping and splashing in delight.

-When it came to the medal ceremony, he was in such a hurry to step up that he had one foot already on the podium before his name was called.

-“This is the reward for all my efforts,” he said through an interpreter afterwards.

-“Today I was so impatient, eager to get on the podium.
-If I cry, it’s really because I worked so hard, I get up so early and work so late.”
+”The feeling this evening is very nice, it’s beautiful,“ he told reporters through an interpreter. ”It’s a big dream.

+“I spoke to my coach and my family and all the people that help me,” he added.

-Chinese women had made the breakthrough with a fistful of titles in 1992, before the swimming program was mired in doping controversies that needed cleaning up, and have continued to be successful.
-Ye Shiwen won the 400 individual medley gold in world record time on Saturday.
+Chinese women had made the big breakthrough with a fistful of titles in 1992, with Ye Shiwen continuing a line of success with 400 individual medley gold in world record time on Saturday, but the men have failed to match them.

 Coached by Australian Denis Cotterell, the Gold Coast surfing enthusiast who masterminded compatriot Grant Hackett’s 2000 and 2004 Olympic golds in the long-distance 1,500 freestyle, Sun has broken the barrier.